CristianManolache/CristianManolache/README.md

 **`Crafting Digital Experiences: Developer & Gamer`**

 👋 Hey there!
 I'm Cristian, a passionate web developer with a background in the culinary arts.
 After over a decade as a Professional Chef, I've transitioned into the world of technology, specializing in full-stack web development with a focus on Ruby on Rails.
+👨‍🍳 Former Professional Chef turned Web Developer
+💻 Specializing in full-stack development
+🔧 Proficient in Ruby on Rails
+🌱 Always eager to learn and explore new technologies

 <p align="left">
       <a href="https://www.youtube.com/@lazer1ka">